 An artwork by Nancy Holt completed in 1976, consisting of four concrete tubes laid out near the Great Salt Lake in an open X configuration.

-While the nine foot diameter, 18 foot long “tunnels” pierced by holes of varying sizes may at first seem like minimalist modern art, the work is in fact much more than that - it is a astrological gazing station.
+While the four nine-foot diameter, 18-foot long concrete “tunnels” pierced by holes of varying sizes may at first seem like minimalist modern art, the work is in fact much more than that - it is a astrological gazing station.
 Further, the smaller holes drilled into the sides of the tunnels depict the pattern of selected celestial constellations; there is a tunnel for each of the constellations Draco, Perseus, Columba, and Capricorn.

-During the summer solstice the sunset is sighted through two of the tunnels, while during the winter solstice the sunset is sighted through the other two.
+During the summer and winter solstices, on June 21st and December 21st, the sun can be seen on the horizon centered through the tunnels.
+The sunset is sighted through two of the tunnels, while during the winter solstice the sunset is sighted through the other two.
 Additionally, the holes drilled in the sides of the tunnels allow patterns of light inside, and in this way you can see the shape of the referenced constellations during the day.

 Know Before You Go